-You must bring a printout (typed, not hand written) of your assignment class on the day it is due!
+You must bring a printout (typed, not hand written) of your assignment class on the day it is due and turn in a pdf using handin!
 Make sure to answer questions in complete sentences and explain answers as needed.
 You must also turn in your code for all parts of this problem and a PDF version of your report by visiting http://cse.unl.edu/~cse439/handin/.
 Failing to electronically turn in your code (and PDF) will result in a 10 point penalty on this assignment.
 Points may also be deducted for coding errors, poor style, or poor commenting.